-You will be losing out on the Platinum Card’s benefits.
-But they might not be worth the hassle for some travelers, especially if they want simplicity.
-You will still be getting the personal Gold Card’s dining credits and saving hundreds in annual fees.
-In fact, the total annual fee for this trifecta is just $545, which is $5 less than just the Platinum Card.
+However, you will be losing out on the Platinum Card’s benefits.
+But they might not be worth the hassle if you want simplicity.
+You will still be getting the personal Gold Card’s multiple dining credits while saving $255 in annual fees.
+In fact, the total annual fee for this trifecta is just $545, which is $5 less than the Platinum Card alone.
 That’s $295 for the Business Gold, $250 for the Personal Gold Card, and $0 for the Blue Business Plus.

-Furthermore, the Business Gold Card comes with a sign-up bonus worth 35,000 MR points.
-You must spend $5,000 within the first three months to earn this bonus.
+Furthermore, Amex is offering a public sign-up bonus worth 35,000 MR points for the Business Gold Card.
+It can be earned by spending $5,000 within the first three months.
 This is the same minimum spend as the Platinum Card but the number of points that can be earned is much less.
-The traditional Amex Trifecta wins in this regard.
+The traditional Amex Trifecta has the better combination of sign-up bonuses.
 But the Business Gold Card version can be better in the long-term.